The following article is part of the self-preparation for the modern BVOP® Certified Project Manager program.

 - Stakeholders engagement

-Analyzing stakeholders may include understanding their needs, expectations, interest, competency, concerns.
+Analyzing stakeholders may include understanding their needs, expectations, interests, competency, and concerns.

-The BVOP suggest that analyzing the validity of the stakeholder's input during stakeholders engagement may be needed.
-The information they provide may not be validated against organizational, business, or markets needs.
-Program, project and product management roles are responsible for validating stakeholders input.
+The BVOP suggests that the validity of the stakeholders' input during stakeholder engagement should be analyzed.
+The information they provide may not be valid to the organizational, business, or market needs.
+Program, project, and product management roles are responsible for validating stakeholders' input.

-Stakeholders may have a different interest level.
-They may have high or low interest in a program, project, and initiative.
+Stakeholders may have different interest levels towards a program, project or initiative.
 Their willingness for collaboration may also vary.

-Stakeholders engagement is important for the program and projects realization and it may relate to:
+Stakeholders engagement is important for the program and project realizations, and it may relate to:

 - Establishing trust between stakeholders and program and project management

-- Establishing and maintaining transparency of information, risk, and outcomes
+- Establishing and maintaining transparency about information, risk, and outcomes

-- Persuading them in providing accurate, adequate and timely information and assistance
+- Persuading them to provide accurate, adequate and timely information as well as assistance

 - Communicating the right information